kennywang112/TrafficTDApython/README.md

 # Traffic severity using TDA
-[V1](https://hackmd.io/eP-VVAHUSvGpURoVaSmPNQ) with an initialize analysis thoughts and [V2](https://hackmd.io/Rjf4rmgrQrK34Tb14hDMQA) record a final version of the analyze.<br/> This conference paper has been include in the transportation safety section of [Chinese Institute of Transportation](https://drive.google.com/file/d/1Xwn50CmsidK9w3uSz0Jawzatufz-S2pV/view)<br/>
+folder **Version1** with an initialize analysis thoughts and **Version2** record a final version of the analyze.<br/> This conference paper has been include in the transportation safety section of [Chinese Institute of Transportation](https://drive.google.com/file/d/1Xwn50CmsidK9w3uSz0Jawzatufz-S2pV/view)<br/>
+**Version3** includes an improved analysis for traffic data.
+Since PCA isn't applicable for labeled data, therefore, Multiple correspondence analysis (MCA) has been introduced as the primary improvement.
+Additionally, analytical methods have been applied to Mapper for enhanced analysis.
+This version has been submitted to the National Science and Technology Council (R.O.C) and is currently under review. <br/>
+**Version4** builds on Version3 but introduces a refinement by splitting the "Driver" category into "Car" and "Motor."

 Note that folder **tdamapper & tests** is from [this](https://github.com/lucasimi/tda-mapper-python) package, this is for specifice use for clustering optimization.